pavkids84-dev/cloud-infrastructure-labs/network/README.md

 Local Interface or Gateway
 ```

-Routing is treated as a host function as well as a router function.
+Routing is treated as both a router function and a host networking function.

 ---